WisHope Recovery

 WHAT ARE THE SHORT TERM EFFECTS OF CRYSTAL METH?

-To better understand what addiction from this substance looks like, here are some of the earliest and most visible crystal meth symptoms.
+To better understand what addiction to this substance looks like, here are some of the earliest and most visible crystal meth symptoms.

 When the drug wears off, you will go through a severe crash, where you either have a physical or mental breakdown, or you can experience both.
 This crash is often what fuels addicts to smoke meth again, and this cycle will continue because the more you consume, the shorter the highs are.

-If you are lucky to survive the short term effects of crystal meth, then you will have it much worse after continued use.
-Over time, the damages done to your body will be irreversible.
+If you are lucky to survive the short-term effects of crystal meth, then you will have it much worse after continued use.
+Over time, the damage done to your body will be irreversible.
 Your cravings will be more erratic, and the doses you require each time you smoke will be higher.

 Months and years of this will take a toll.

-Most long term meth addicts suffer from severe memory loss and lack of comprehension because the blood vessels in the brain have been permanently damaged.
+Long-term meth addiction often damages brain blood vessels, leading many users to experience severe memory loss and impaired comprehension.
 Eventually, this can cause aneurysms and other severe brain injuries.
 In some cases, crystal meth can even cause depression and psychosis.
-They are now more susceptible to the object of their paranoia, which they would have known, but still be able to reason with during a short term use.
+They are now more susceptible to the object of their paranoia, which they would have known, but still be able to reason with during a short-term use.

-Even their bodies will begin to give, with meth causing permanent damage on their lungs, liver and kidneys.
-What’s worse is, their body cannot handle these diseases because it’s severely malnutritioned and weak, brought about by months of bad eating habits.
+Even their bodies will begin to give, with meth causing permanent damage to their lungs, liver, and kidneys.
+Their bodies often cannot fight these illnesses because severe malnutrition and prolonged poor eating habits leave them weak.